ebarooni/capacitor-calendar/README.md

 - [iOS](./ios/PERMISSIONS.md)
 - [Android](./android/PERMISSIONS.md)

-## Contributions
+## 💙 Contributions

+> [!WARNING]
-Thank you for your interest in contributing to the project!
+> Thank you for your interest in contributing to the project!
 At the moment, the focus is on reaching the first major release.
 Until then, the contributions will not be accepted.
 This approach allows to set a solid foundation and maintain consistency throughout the development process.
+>

-Community input is highly valued, and you are encouraged to engage with the project by providing feedback and suggestions.
+> Community input is highly valued, and you are encouraged to engage with the project by providing feedback and suggestions.
 Feel free to open issues for bugs you've discovered or enhancements you'd like to see.
+>

-Stay tuned for updates.
+> Stay tuned for updates.
 Looking forward to collaborating with you in the future once contributions are opened up!

 ## API